-- 3. Implicitly by using the attributes start=value and fixed=true in the declaration of variables: - For all non-discrete (that is continuous-time) Real variables vc, the equation vc = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all discrete variables vd, the equation pre(vd) = startExpression is added to the initialization equations, if start = startExpression and fixed = true. - For all variables declared as constant and parameter, with fixed = true; no equation is added to the initialization equations.
+- 3. Implicitly by using the start attribute for variables with fixed = true.
+With start given by startExpression: - For a non-discrete (that is continuous-time) Real variable vc, the equation vc = startExpression is added to the initialization equations. - For a discrete variables vd, the equation pre(vd) = startExpression is added to the initialization equations. - For a variable declared as constant or parameter, no equation is added to the initialization equations.